This how-to will help you to solve problems that may occur when opening a project in the Mendix Desktop Modeler.

 If you created or edited the project yourself, you will want to read the next section of this how-to to find out what you can do to solve the problem.

-3. Solving the problems
+4 Solving the Problems

-The problems described in this how-to can’t be solved by editing the project in the Mendix Business Modeler, because the project’s file format is invalid in a way that prevents the Modeler from reading it.
+The problems described in this how-to can’t be solved by editing the project in the Mendix Desktop Modeler, because the project’s file format is invalid in a way that prevents the Modeler from reading it.
 This also means the problems are probably not caused by working on the project with the Modeler.

 The most likely cause for these kinds of errors is a faulty script that was run on the Mendix Model SDK and, if this is the case, means you will also need to use the SDK to fix the problems.
 If you created or edited the model yourself using the Mendix Model SDK, you will probably know what to do to solve the problems by carefully reading the messages in the error dialog, and locating the relevant part of you SDK code, after which you can change your SDK script to make the project valid again.
 Be sure to check the Mendix Model SDK documentation if you need information about constructing or altering models with SDK scripts.

-Finally, in the unlikely event that you encounter this error while working on your project with the Mendix Business Modeler, it’s best to contact Mendix support and open a ticket to get help with the problem.
+Finally, in the unlikely event that you encounter this error while working on your project with the Mendix Desktop Modeler, it’s best to contact Mendix support and open a ticket to get help with the problem.